microsoft/computervision-recipes/image_classification/README.md

 # Image classification

 This directory provides examples and best practices for building image classification systems.
-We use [fast.ai](https://github.com/fastai/fastai) heavily, since it has rich feature support and ... .
+We recommend to use PyTorch as Deep Learning library due to its ease of use, simple debugging, and popularity in the data science community.
+For Computer Vision functionality, we rely heavily on [fast.ai](https://github.com/fastai/fastai), one of the most well-known PyTorch data science library, with rich feature support.
+Our goal is enable the user to bring their own datasets and train a classifier easily and quickly, using our example notebooks.
+In addition, we show how to use the Azure cloud to e.g. deploy models as a webserivce, or to speed up training on large datasets using the power of the cloud.

 See also fast.ai's [documentation](https://docs.fast.ai/) and most recent [course](https://github.com/fastai/course-v3) for more explanations and code examples.

 ## Getting Started